chaseruskin/orbit/docs/src/tutorials/first_project.md

 Cool!
 We got a hierarchical view of our top-most design unit.

-## Building an IP for a scripted workflow
+## Building an ip for a scripted workflow

 After all of our hard work, we are excited to show off our latest design on the newest Yilinx FPGA that just arrived in the mail.
 You realize you need a way to get your HDL code to the Yilinx synthesis tool in order to generate the final bitstream for your FPGA.